 Voluntary manslaughter, often referred to as a “heat of passion" crime, is generally defined as the intentional taking of another person's life without premeditation (or malice aforethought).
-Generally, voluntary manslaughter sentencing follows a killing that takes place after a strong provocation.
-A common example is a husband walking in to find his wife in the act of cheating.
+Voluntary manslaughter, unlike involuntary manslaughter, requires the intent to kill.

-Voluntary manslaughter is usually a lesser included offense to murder (someone is charged with both crimes).
-If they are found to have acted in the heat of passion, they could be convicted of voluntary manslaughter rather than murder.
+Voluntary manslaughter is usually a lesser included offense to murder.
+This means if you acted in the heat of passion, you could be convicted of voluntary manslaughter rather than murder.

 Note that in some states, the exact definition of voluntary manslaughter will differ.
 For example, many states choose not to separate manslaughter into involuntary and voluntary and instead hold both as one general crime of manslaughter.
 In Illinois, voluntary manslaughter refers specifically to the killing of an unborn child.

 The court must find that a reasonable person would have been provoked to kill by the incident in question.
-Extremely insulting gestures or words are generally not sufficient provocation to reduce a charge from murder to manslaughter.
+Extremely insulting gestures or words are generally not sufficient provocations to reduce a charge from murder to manslaughter.

 Mitigating factors generally reduce a sentence.
 These factors may show that the defendant does not pose a great risk to society.
 Typical mitigating factors include:

 Many state statutes state that crimes involving underage victims or law enforcement officers are considered aggravated.

 In Pennsylvania, if the act of involuntary manslaughter is a defendant's third or more violent offense, the sentence increases from up to 20 years to a minimum of 25 years in prison.
 The judge can increase the sentence to life in prison if necessary for public safety.